NDIS Provider — Adelaide, South Australia

 All services are funded through your NDIS Capacity Building or Core Supports budget and available to plan-managed and self-managed participants.
 We'll help you understand which service fits your plan before we start.

-One-on-one therapeutic support for adults living with psychosocial disability, trauma, anxiety, depression, grief, and life transitions.
+One-on-one therapeutic support for adults and children living with psychosocial disability, trauma, anxiety, depression, grief, and life transitions.
 Delivered with warmth, clinical rigour, and a deep understanding of how mental health intersects with daily life.

 Capacity BuildingStrategic, goal-oriented coaching designed specifically for participants with a primary psychosocial disability.
 We work alongside you to build capacity, strengthen recovery, and help you navigate your NDIS journey with confidence.

 Capacity BuildingPractical, in-person support for daily living, community participation, and social engagement — delivered by workers with genuine mental health awareness and a recovery-focused approach.
-For participants whose primary disability is psychosocial.

 Core SupportsMany participants benefit from both Recovery Coaching and Counselling simultaneously — they're funded from the same budget but serve different purposes.
 We'll help structure the right combination for your specific goals and plan.